-The Williams Sonoma Goldtouch Pro Nonstick Pie Dish (view at Williams Sonoma) has a lot to offer, whether you’re an experienced pie baker or new to the experience.
-If you’re looking for a pan that can handle deep-dish pies and also looks great on your dining table, the Baker's Advantage Ceramic Deep Dish Pie Dish (view at Amazon) is perfect.
+The classic Pyrex 9-Inch Glass Pie Plate (view at Amazon) has a lot to offer, whether you’re an experienced pie baker or new to the experience.
+If you’re looking for a pan that's easy to handle and looks amazing on your dining table, the Food52 Speckled Ceramic Milk Pie Dish (view at Food52) is an excellent choice.

 What to Look for in a Pie Pan

-Pie pans can be made of metal, glass, or ceramic—and within those categories there are differences in materials and construction.
+Pie pans can be made of metal, glass, or ceramic—and within those categories, there are differences in materials and construction.
 There are also disposable pie pans made of aluminum foil, as well as a newer product to the market with a focus on sustainability: the paper pie pan.

 Metal pie pans heat and cool quickly, making them ideal for pre-baked pie shells.

 Glass pie pans heat and cool at a moderate level, and they have the advantage of the cook being able to check how the bottom crust is browning to allow for adjustment while baking.
-Ceramic pie pans heat and cool similarly to glass pie pans, but hold heat longer.
+Ceramic pie pans heat and cool similarly to glass pie pans but hold heat longer.

 You can find pie pans from 4 inches to 16 inches in diameter, with depths of between 0.75 inches and 2.5 inches; 9 inches is the standard size for pie pans.
 These measurements are taken from the outside of the top of the pan.
 The most common depth for a regular pie pan is approximately 1.5 inches, and for deep-dish pie pans, the most common depth is 2.25 inches.